 - Know your audience.
 Try to mirror their mood (or start where their mood is and build them up to a more exciting place), language (or slang terms they use), etc. And hey, worse come to worse – fake it ‘til you make it!

 - Don’t get caught up in the idea of public speaking (being in front of a huge, judgmental audience, etc.).
 You were asked to give the message for a reason, right?
-Have a confidence in that fact that you are on stage to train – not be judged.
+Have confidence in the fact that you are on stage to train – not be judged.

 - Prepare an outline.
 I’ve known people that write out their whole talk word-for-word.
 Some of the best speakers I’ve seen were presenters that didn’t read their PowerPoint slide or notes during the entire presentation.
 They loosened up and slipped in a joke here and there, which made it a lot more enjoyable for me!